Illustrations by Gracia Lam

 “One of my students is really interested in self-compassion,” LeMoult continues.
 “Can adopting a more self-compassionate stance towards something like a recent failure facilitate emotional and biological recovery from stress?”

-“Can adopting a more self-compassionate stance towards something like a recent failure facilitate emotional and logical recovery from stress?”
+“Can adopting a more self-compassionate stance towards something like a recent failure facilitate emotional and biological recovery from stress?”

 She adds: “I’ve been talking mostly about emotional wellbeing, but we always measure biological wellbeing too.”